 Looking outward we have initiated and are supporting a Neighbourhood Plan for the area conscious of the encroaching growing city and the dangers of re-gentrification.

-The development of our studios, facilities and project spaces includes Union 105 in Chapeltown, Barkston Studios in Holbeck, Leeds Print Workshop cooperative on Vicar Lane and Artist House 45 in Beeston.
+The development of our studios, facilities and project spaces includes Union 105 in Chapeltown, Barkston Studios in Holbeck and Leeds Print Workshop at Patrick Studios.
 Supporting a community of hundreds of artists and creative businesses.
 We want to see them continue to thrive and engage with city developments and aspirations.
 As such, they significantly contribute to the economic and social capital and identity of Leeds.

 Our starting point will always be artists, as we believe they have the talent, energy, ideas and determination to change our worlds.
 We underpin all our work with artists support programmes including our SSO funded project Guild.